 Normally, I keep my reusable coffee cup in my bag and bring it everywhere.
 (Because in Melbourne you never know when you’re going to feel like coffee.)

 Yet, if for some reason I don’t have it I just ask for coffee without the nasty plastic lid and try to reuse the paper cup afterward as many times as possible.
-When the cup isn’t usable anymore, I compost it.
+When the cup isn’t usable anymore, I compost it (only if it’s a paper cup).